The Call plays at Göteborg Stadsteater, April 2018

 “It takes something to fill the stage for an hour and a half all alone, but Linn Skåber does a great job… Her body language and facial expressions make the mythomaniac, damaged Marie real, and Skåber conveys the many layers of the text with an impeccable ear … She carries the play beautifully.”
 IdaLou Larsen, Klassekampen.

-AT BOGFORUM, SATURDAY NOVEMBER 8, ON THE RATTLESNAKE
+TALK AT BOGFORUM, SATURDAY NOVEMBER 8, 2014 ON THE RATTLESNAKE

-Astrid Saalbach speaks at Bogforum, Bella Center, Tranescenen II, Saturday November 8 at 4:15 PM in a conversation with Nanna Mogensen about The Rattlesnake.
+Astrid Saalbach will be at Bogforum, Bella Center, Tranescenen II, Saturday November 8 at 4:15 PM in a conversation with Nanna Mogensen about The Rattlesnake.

 F, a middle aged woman in a crisis, spies on four young women in a small hair salon, the center of femininity.
 Using all means at her disposal, F attempts to get close to them: Mette, Jorun, Trine, and the recently arrived Boogie, a stranger with a shadowy past and a remarkable talent for accounting.
 Who are these women?
 Who are their many customers?
 Who is F, herself?
 What is it that clouds her conscience?
 When Boogie disappears, F’s dubious enterprise is brutally revealed.
 A tragicomic play about being a woman and having difficulties with other women.
 About gender as construction, biology, or a curse.
 About fiction and reality, and losing one’s way between the two.